hartmanbenjamin/1-2-3-game/README.md

 # 123-game

+The story and solution to a problem which has bothered me for way too long.

 ## Intro

 The 123-game is a luck-based card game played by one player.
 The game starts by shuffling a standard deck of cards.
 Then, the cards are are lifted onto the table from the top of the pack, while counting from one to three and repeating (1,2,3,1,2,3...).